scottsauber/notes/quotes/Coaching.md

 "Be the thermostat, not the thermometer"

-"When’s the last time someone changed your mind?"
+"When's the last time someone changed your mind?"

+"It's all very, very simple.
+If I improve my tools/skills/knowledge, I'm faster next sprint.
+If I work harder, I'm no faster next sprint." – Tim Ottinger